dojo/docs/dojox/app.rst

       "template": "views/simple/home.html"
     },

-    //simple scene which loads all views and shows the default first "main":{
+    // simple scene which loads all views and shows the default first "main":{
-      //all views in the main scene will be bound to the user model "models": [],
+      // all views in the main scene will be bound to the user model "models": [],
       "type": "dojox.app.scene",
       "template": "simple.html",
       "defaultView": "main",
       "defaultTransition": "slide",
-      //the views available to this scene
+      // the views available to this scene
       "views": {
         "main":{
           "template": "views/simple/main.html"